facelessuser/merge-dracula-theme/README.md

 # merge-dracula-theme

-[Dracula](https://draculatheme.com/) theme for Sublime Merge 2 (may or may not work on Sublime Merge 1).
+[Dracula](https://draculatheme.com/) theme for Sublime Merge 2.

 ![Sublime Merge](./sublime_merge.png)

 ## Install

-Git clone project or download into your Sublime Merge `Packages` folder.
+Git clone project or download into your Sublime Merge `Packages` folder as `Theme - Dracula`.
 Edit your merge `Preferences.sublime-settings` file to use the Dracula theme:

 ```js
     "theme": "Dracula.sublime-settings"